cucumber-attic/website/apps/dynamic/views/_posts/announcing-cucumber-jvm-4-0-0.md

 concurrent event listners handle concurrent events all `TestCaseEvents` now also include the `TestCase` of which they're part.

-1. A Pickle is a compiled Gherkin Scenario.
-A Scenario with Examples results in multiple Pickles, one for each example.
+1. A Pickle is a compiled Gherkin scenario, a feature consists of several scenarios.
+A scenario with examples results in multiple Pickles, one for each example.
 2. [JUnit](https://github.com/cucumber/cucumber-jvm/tree/v4.0.0/junit).
 Unfortunately due to framework limitations JUnit4 can only execute features in parallel.
 3. [TestNG](https://github.com/cucumber/cucumber-jvm/tree/v4.0.0/testng)
 4. [CLI](https://github.com/cucumber/cucumber-jvm/blob/v4.0.0/core/src/main/resources/cucumber/api/cli/USAGE.txt).